 - you’re walking towards doorways, chairs or around obstacles

 - you’re turning or changing direction

 - you’re distracted by another task when you’re walking, and the ‘flow’ of walking is interrupted by an object, someone talking or if something else draws your attention

 All of these will interrupt and stop you being able to keep a rhythm going.

 Usually, the length of the steps we take changes when walking from smooth to uneven ground.
-If you have Parkinson’s you may find it difficult making these changes automatically.
+If you have Parkinson’s you may find it difficult to make these changes automatically.

 For example, you may be able to walk without a problem on uneven surfaces, but freeze when the floor is smoother or has a patterned surface.
 Or, the opposite might happen.
 You may find your walking pattern gets out of control and your steps get smaller and smaller.
 Many people who experience freezing are surprised that they have no problems going up or down stairs, but might freeze as soon as they are back on flat ground.

 But it’s more likely to happen if you’ve had Parkinson’s for some time, and if you’ve been taking levodopa for a number of years.
 This is because after a while, you may have a milder response to levodopa.